-However, there are times when sounding the alarm bell is warranted, because your business’s survival could depend on it.
+There are times when sounding the alarm bell is warranted, because your business’s survival could depend on it.
 And getting the facts about a business line of credit — and steering clear of myths and misunderstandings — qualifies for this category.

 So, to help you keep your business on-track for sustained success vs. an unwanted sell-off or shut-down, here are 5 things about a business line of credit that you need to know now, not later:

-They aren’t business loans.
+Business Lines of Credit aren’t business loans.

 You may be reluctant to apply for a business line of credit because you don’t want to take out a business loan.
 However, lines of credit aren’t business loans.
 They function much like credit cards (but with much better terms and a lower cost of borrowing than most retail products).
 You only pay interest on the amount you borrow — not the full amount that is available.